ZhawFinance/actus-webapp/ReadMe.md

 ## Requirements

 * java: 8(+)

 * mongodb: 5(*)

 * Node

 * npm

 * maven: 3(+)

 * gradle: 11(+)

 * actus-core 1.0 (+)

+If you need additional help installing these requirements, you find a step by instruction at the bottom of the page.

 ## Build the actus-core library